swathidotdev/raft-canvas/README.md

-# Mini-RAFT Distributed Drawing Board
+# Raft-canvas

-Mini-RAFT is a small, observable Raft cluster behind a collaborative HTML5 canvas.
+Raft Canvas is a small, observable Raft cluster behind a collaborative HTML5 canvas.
 The project is designed to make consensus behavior visible: clients submit strokes, a leader commits them through a majority, followers apply the same ordered entries, and the dashboard can inject failures while the cluster recovers.

 ## Architecture